OofieTheNoob/Vs-Sonc/README.md

 # Friday Night Funkin: Vs Sonc

-A mod that has you battle the ULTIMATE DESTROYER OF WORLDS, SONC/j
+A mod that has you battle the ULTIMATE DESTROYER OF WORLDS, SONC/

+This runs on The [Psych Engine Advanced Hscript](https://github.com/lunarcleint/Psych-Advanced-Hscript) mod by [lunarcleint](https://github.com/lunarcleint).

 ## Credits
-* crusty - mod owner and animator (originally coded the title screen)
+* crusty - Mod Owner, created all sprites n' icons
-* oofie - coder, created new logo
+* oofie - Main Coder, created new logo

-# Todo List (stolen from soules dx,,,)

-    BASE MOD
-    - I don't know at the moment